paulortman/auctionbroker/README.md

 downgraded.

 Data is cleared out between years, except for patrons.
-See the `makefile` for loading data from TSV files.
+See the `justfile` for loading data from TSV files.

 ## Local Dev